-Completion of Written Dissertation - The dissertation should be prepared in a form that is essentially ready to submit for publication in appropriate journals.
+Completion of Written Dissertation-The dissertation should be prepared in a form that is essentially ready to submit for publication in appropriate journals.
 Publication of results is strongly encouraged.
 The format of the dissertation must conform to the University's official policy on the production of theses (Appendix 4).
-Recently completed Ph.D. dissertations in the Department library are good examples to follow.
+Recently completed Ph.D dissertations in the Department library are good examples to follow.

-Dissertation Defense - The defense should timed to ensure that at least eight months will elapse between passing the Qualifying Examination and the date the degree is awarded.
+Dissertation Defense-The defense should timed to ensure that at least eight months will elapse between passing the Qualifying Examination and the date the degree is awarded.
 The Research Committee and student must come to an agreement that the dissertation is at a stage that is suitable for defense, based on drafts of the dissertation submitted to the committee.
 An Announcement of Defense must be submitted to the University Graduate School a minimum of 30 days prior to the defense date.
 An example of the format required is included in Appendix 4.
 Two weeks prior to the defense a copy of the dissertation must be placed in the front office of the department for public perusal.
 The defense itself consists of a public presentation of the dissertation research that any interested faculty and students may attend, followed by an open session of questions and discussion, after which the student's Research Committee conducts a rigorous closed-session, oral examination of the student.

-- The result of the defense is determined as a pass, conditional pass, a deferred decision, or a failure without the option to retake.
-The conditional pass usually requires revisions of the dissertation as recommended by the research committee, and a deferred decision indicates that the opinion of the research committee was not unanimous, a circumstance that requires reports from the research committee detailing the differing opinions to the Dean of the Graduate School. - On the day of a successful defense the Graduate Secretary needs to receive (i) A Removal of Incomplete form, (ii) two copies of the dissertation abstract, one unsigned and one signed in designated spaces by the research committee (including the minor advisor), (iii) sufficient copies or the original dissertation and each bound copy of the acceptance pages of the dissertation printed on 100% cotton paper signed by the research committee (including the minor advisor).
-The Graduate Secretary must also receive the original unbound dissertation in a box suitable for mailing, and receipts for microfilming of the dissertation (required by UGS), copyright (if applicable), and bindery payments (if applicable).
+The result of the defense is determined as a pass, conditional pass, a deferred decision, or a failure without the option to retake.
+The conditional pass usually requires revisions of the dissertation as recommended by the research committee, and a deferred decision indicates that the opinion of the research committee was not unanimous, a circumstance that requires reports from the research committee detailing the differing opinions to the Dean of the Graduate School.

+After a successful defense, the Graduate Office needs to receive (i) one signed copy of the dissertation abstract, and (ii) one signed dissertation.
+Students should plan to submit the final version of their dissertation electronically to the University Graduate School as soon as possible.

-Timeframe - The Ph.D. dissertation must be accepted by the student's research committee and a copy must be submitted to the University Graduate School within seven years of passing the Qualifying Examination.
-Failure to do so will result in termination of Ph.D. candidacy.
+Timeframe-The Ph.D dissertation must be accepted by the student's research committee and a copy must be submitted to the University Graduate School within seven years of passing the Qualifying Examination.
+Failure to do so will result in termination of Ph.D candidacy.
 Reinstatement of candidacy is possible and involves obtaining permission of the department chairperson, fulfilling any reinstatement requirements from the Department, passing the Qualifying Examination again, and then requesting reinstatement from the Dean.
 Once reinstated, the degree must be completed within three years.